Logistic Regression: Overview and Applications

 Interpreting Results

-By learning logistic regression in Python with scikit-learn, you gain a robust tool for solving classification problems in various sectors.
+Learning logistic regression in Python with scikit-learn gives you a robust tool for solving classification problems in various sectors.

 Advantages and Limitations of Logistic Regression